SoftwareAG/c8y-docs/src/render/guides/web/angular/application-options.md

   };
   storageLimitationFeatureEnabled?: boolean;
-  companyName?: string; // Company name used to prompt the user about support staff guideHrefTemplate?: string; // The full url for documentation , by default it's ${docsBaseUrl}${partialUrl}
+  companyName?: string; // Company name used to prompt the user about support staff guideHrefTemplate?: string; // The full URL for documentation, by default it's ${docsBaseUrl}${partialUrl}
-  docsBaseUrl?: string; // The base url for documentation contentSecurityPolicy?: string; // CSP string added to the index.html imports?: string[]; // legacy plugin imports
+  docsBaseUrl?: string; // The base URL for documentation contentSecurityPolicy?: string; // CSP string added to the index.html imports?: string[]; // legacy plugin imports
 }